AuroSoni/anthropic-agent/anthropic_agent/database/schemas.md

     estimated_tokens INTEGER,  -- Token count at this action

     -- Performance metrics
-    duration_ms INTEGER,  -- How long this action took
+    duration_ms INTEGER  -- How long this action took (optional) );

-    -- Metadata
-    created_at TIMESTAMP DEFAULT NOW()
-);

 -- Indexes for efficient querying